BhairaviSanskriti/My-DevOps-Journey/Helm/Notes/README.md

 - `helm uninstall <release-name> --keep-history` -> It will not delete the the release record (you'll need it in rollback)
 - Helm uses which of the following kubernetes resources to store release information? : Secret
 - Have template info and metadata about the info
-- `Helm get/ls` fetch info from secrets
+- `helm get/ls` fetch info from secrets

 ### `helm template <release-name> bitnami/<chart-name>`
 - Doesn't validate the template.